KevKil/Angular-typescript-practise/README.md

 - Can be edited from  *tsconfig.json* file

 ## 4. To run typescript code

-Typescript code must be transpiled to javascript file i.e with a .js before it can be run
+Typescript code must be compiled to javascript file i.e with a .js.
+This .js file is what will be run

 1. Compile the code
  - *tsc* in terminal
 2. To run the code
  - *node* filename or ./filename or filename.js

+Check study notes for updates on things studied.